 On successful completion of this subject the learner will be able to:

-- Explain the stages of an audit, and how understanding an entity and its environment assists the auditor in developing audit strategies and obtaining evidence.
-The student will also be able to make decisions about various elements of the audit risk model, and determine how those decisions influence subsequent decisions about the nature, timing, and extent of audit procedures.
-(Graduate attributes 1, 2, 3, 4 and 5)
+- Demonstrate the ability to make decisions about various elements of the audit risk model, and determine how those decisions influence decisions about the nature, timing, and extent of audit procedures.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar

 - C = Students must reach a level of competency to successfully complete this assessment.

 |High Distinction||85-100||Outstanding or exemplary performance in the following areas: interpretative ability; intellectual initiative in response to questions; mastery of the skills required by the subject, general levels of knowledge and analytic ability or clear thinking.|

 |Distinction||75-84||Usually awarded to students whose performance goes well beyond the minimum requirements set for tasks required in assessment, and who perform well in most of the above areas.|